Act Now @ Youth Forum – Participants at the UN Youth Forum holding signs in support of the Act Now campaign. UN Photo

 Electricity drives our lifestyles.
-Although some 790 million people in the world still lack access to electricity, for the rest, everything from a computer to a television to refrigerator needs energy.
-We don’t have to give up our appliances — but we can use them in a way that doesn’t waste energy.
+Although some 750 million people in the world still lack access to electricity, for the rest, everything from a computer to a television to refrigerator needs energy.

 Switching to renewable energy sources, such as solar, wind or hydroelectric power, also means less pollution and new and better jobs.
 Currently, around 80% of global energy and 66% of electrical generation are supplied from fossil fuels.

-One-third of all food produced is lost, wasted, or spoiled.
+17% of all food available at consumer levels is wasted.
 This amounts to a big waste of resources used in production, such as land, water, energy and other inputs, and unnecessary greenhouse gas emissions.
 By reducing food waste, you can save money, reduce emissions, and help preserve resources for future generations.

 Purchasing local foods that are in season can also help the environment, reducing the impact of shipping food.
 Local and seasonal produce also tastes better.